troglobit/inadyn/README.md

 * <http://giradns.com>
 * <https://www.duiadns.net>

-Some of these services are free of charge for non-commercial use, others take a small fee, but also provide more domains to choose from.

 Inadyn v1.99.8 and later support HTTPS (and SNI), for DDNS providers that support this (must check this yourself).
 Tested so far are DynDNS, FreeDNS, nsupdate.info, and Loopia.